Important Health-related Information

 - Healthcare professionals should follow their institution's infection control

-- Always follow your healthcare team's recommendations.
+- Always follow your healthcare professional's recommendations.

 WARNING: The information from your iBGStar® Diabetes